Evalle/DCA/README.md

 # Docker Certified Associate exam Preparation Guide

-This guide is intend to be a point of knowledge to everyone who wants to pass [Docker Certified Associate Exam](https://blog.docker.com/2017/09/introducing-docker-global-professional-certification-program/).
+This guide is intended to be a point of knowledge to everyone who wants to pass [Docker Certified Associate Exam](https://blog.docker.com/2017/09/introducing-docker-global-professional-certification-program/).
 The main idea is to provide the right answer/link to every "question" in every domain.
-Feel fee to add useful links below.
+Feel free to add useful links below.

 ## Content